What does it mean to change math mindsets?

 By challenging these long held assumptions about math we can help our students find success in a subject that has long been a struggle for them.

-How is this connected to the reform?
+How is this connected to our new programs in Adult Education?

 The Common Core Basic Education and Diversified Basic Education programs are both built around competency development.
 When we talk about developing competencies, that means getting better at how we do certain things within real-life situations so that we can act with confidence when making decisions and solving problems.